 Interestingly, this ingredient is one of the major components of our skins’ natural moisturizing factor (NMF), found at around 12%.

-Both Sodium PCA and Urea which I discuss here, are ingredients that bind moisture to our skins cells.
+Both Sodium PCA and Urea, are ingredients that bind moisture to our skins cells.

-In cosmetic chemistry, it is thought of as a stronger hydrating agent than tradtional ingredients, such as Glycerine and Propylene Glycol.
+In cosmetic chemistry it is thought of as a stronger hydrating agent than traditional ingredients, such as Glycerine and Propylene Glycol.

-Anti-ageing: Our skin naturally contains PCA, but as we age these levels drop quite considerably.
-Which is why we use it in our anti aging range.
+Anti-aging: Our skin naturally contains PCA, but as we age these levels drop quite considerably.

 Protecting: Previously we’ve talked about the role of the acid mantle and the inter-cellular glue that holds our skin cells together, which can be likened to the mortar that holds bricks together.